-Sustainability is an integrated part of Fearnley Securities' business strategy and one of Fearnley Securities' fundamental principles.
+Sustainability is an integrated part of Fearnley Securities' business strategy.
 Fearnley Securities' Sustainability Policy establishes standards and principles to ensure that Fearnley Securities operates in a sustainable manner and meets fundamental human rights, labour, environmental and anti-corruption responsibilities as set out in the UN Global Compact.